Updated last 18.06.2025

 Which are the main types of expenses?

-• Operating expenses: OPEX are short-term in their nature and they are required to provide for the daily main business transactions.
+- Operating expenses: short-term in their nature and they are required to provide for the daily main business transactions.
+They are fully recognized as current expenses in the period in which they are incurred.
 The examples of operating expenses include:

 - Rents;